 Struck by the mood to make something comforting yet elegant, we turned to al dente linguine tossed in a velvety blush sauce.
-Then we were inspired by our recent obsession with lobster, so we cooked lobster tails and shrimp in CVap, and the flavor and texture of the shellfish added a level of decadence to the dish that made it truly special.
+We cooked lobster tails and shrimp in a CVap® Cook and Hold Oven.
+The flavor and texture of the shellfish added a level of decadence to the dish that made it truly special.
 Let’s deconstruct it!

 First, the shellfish.
-The lobster tails were steamed in a CVap Cook & Hold Oven at 200 + 0 for about 7 minutes, bringing them to the perfect temperature and texture for this dish.
-We then staged the shrimp at 135 + 2 for about 10 minutes, until it was nearly – but not quite – opaque, and held it there.
+The lobster tails were steamed in a CVap Cook & Hold Oven at 200 + 0 for about seven minutes, bringing them to the perfect temperature and texture for this dish.
+We staged the shrimp at 135 + 2 for about ten minutes, until it was nearly – but not quite – opaque, and held it there.

-To that we added heavy cream to create a gorgeous blush sauce.
+Next we added heavy cream to create a gorgeous blush sauce.

-We then removed the lobster tail meat and reserved the shells, along with the shrimp shells, to make stock later.
+We removed the lobster tail meat and reserved the shells, along with the shrimp shells, to make stock later.

 We coated a portion of pasta we’d been holding with the seafood/sauce mixture…

-Plated a respectably appetizing (pile)…
+plated a respectably appetizing (pile)…

-And gilded the lily by crowning it with the whole piece of shellfish, a bit more sauce, and a garnish of fresh basil.
+and gilded the lily by crowning it with the whole piece of shellfish, a bit more sauce, and a garnish of fresh basil.